-- 84 percent agree the programs keep kids safe and out of trouble. - 83percent say the program can help reduce the likelihood that kids will commit a crime, use drugs or become a teen parent.
+- 84 percent agree the programs keep young people safe and out of trouble. - 83 percent say the program can help reduce the likelihood that youth will commit a crime, use drugs or become a teen parent.

 Afterschool is a smart investment.